AfricaBirdData/ABAP/README.md

 example, we might have one image for each day, week, month, etc. Again, we can check all available data in the [GEE catalog](https://developers.google.com/earth-engine/datasets/catalog).
-When we want to annotate data with a collection, SABAP offers two
+When we want to annotate data with a collection, ABAP offers two
 options:

 -   We can use `addVarEEcollection` to summarize the image collection